 Accepting applicants for the summer of 2024.

 The program is expanding this year after its success last year.

-Teachers, guidance counselors, and librarians work with Career Centers to learn about local careers, job searching and training opportunities, and visit local businesses.
+Teachers, guidance counselors, and librarians work with Career Centers to learn about local careers, job searching and training opportunities and visit local businesses.